 New Line became a unit of Warner Bros.
 Entertainment in March 2008.
 The company maintains separate development, production, marketing, distribution and business affairs operations, but coordinates those functions with Warner Bros. to maximize film performance and operating efficiencies.

-Since 2008, the company has seen the most successful period in its history with the releases of The Hobbit: An Unexpected Journey, Sex and the City and its sequel, Sex and the City 2; Journey to the Center of the Earth and its sequel, Journey 2: The Mysterious Island; He’s Just Not That Into You, Four Christmases, Valentine’s Day and Horrible Bosses.
-New Line's upcoming releases include Jack the Giant Slayer, The Conjuring, We're the Millers and The Hobbit: The Desolation of Smaug.
+Since 2008, the company has seen the most successful period in its history with the releases of The Lord of the Rings trilogy, The Hobbit trilogy, The Conjuring, which had the highest-grossing opening weekend ever for an original horror film, The Notebook, Journey to the Center of the Earth and Journey 2: The Mysterious Island, He’s Just Not That Into You, Four Christmases, Valentine’s Day, Horrible Bosses and Horrible Bosses 2, We’re the Millers, 17 Again, Annabelle and Tammy.